rajpal-virk/Study-Portal/docs/source/Resources/Maths/Topics/Roots/roots.md

 6. To solve roots of roots, we multiply roots.
    $$ \sqrt [4] {\sqrt [3] {123}} = \sqrt [12] {123} $$

+## Solving Roots

+step 1.
+Find the prime factors of the number step 2.
+Make pairs, and each pair should have same numbers and count of numbers in each pair should be equal to the root value.